 Maaemo in my hometown of Oslo is the pride of Norway.
 We couldn’t have gotten a bigger culinary blessing than the three-Michelin-starred food fortress that Esben Holmboe Bang has constructed.
 I paid my ninth visit this year, of which five have been in 2017!
 So many dishes stay with me, but the one that struck me as the most delicious was the aged pigeon with autumn leaves.
 I also tasted it as a more limited version with wild duck, and I hear they just changed it to reindeer.
 The autumn leaves are delicate constructions, thin as crisps, made of Jerusalem artichoke (and possibly other root vegetables) that are dusted with different flavors.
 Underneath, is a lick-every-drop kind of sauce made with miso, salted plums, and thyme.
 The best dish of 2017!

-Where did you eat your best dishes in 2017?
+What were your favorite dishes in 2017?
 Please share in a comment below.